alien4cloud/alien4cloud-spray/readme.md

  - `REMOTE_USER`: ie. centos
  - `PRIVATE_KEY_PATH`: ie. ~/work/env/aws/keys/vicos-awsproductteam.pem

+You'll also need to define the variable _a4c_ip_ in `input.json` using the remote IP address.

 # Setup

 Rename `inputs.json.tpl` to `inputs.json` and setup few things (a minima 'a4c_ip').